CLOSE SEARCH

 Joint administrators or power reserved - joint applications where up to four administrators can be appointed together or power reserved approach where one person takes the grant with others reserving the right to join later or appointment of an independent professional administrator (solicitor or accountant) acceptable to all parties or a court application for a specific issue order determining who should apply.

-Beyond disagreements about who should administer the estate, intestacy frequently leads to various disputes that the administrator must navigate :-
+Beyond disagreements about who should administer the estate, intestacy frequently leads to disputes that the administrator must navigate including :-

 Interpretation of intestacy rules - the administrator must determine how the statutory rules apply to complex family situations, often under scrutiny from potential beneficiaries with different interpretations

-Valuation disputes - the administrator must secure asset valuations that will be challenged by beneficiaries who may believe properties or businesses are worth more or less than the official valuation
+Valuation disputes - the administrator must secure asset valuations that may be challenged by beneficiaries who may believe properties or businesses are worth more or less than the official valuation.

-Inheritance Act claims - the administrator must respond to court proceedings brought by family members or dependants challenging the statutory distribution, potentially freezing estate distribution during litigation
+Inheritance Act claims - where court proceedings are started by family members or dependants challenging the statutory distribution, potentially freezing estate distribution during litigation.

 Cohabitee claims - unmarried partners making claims for financial provision place the administrator in the difficult position of defending the estate while possibly acknowledging the moral claim

-Unlike executors chosen by the deceased in a will, administrators did not volunteer for the role, often without preparation or clear guidance from the deceased on how to resolve conflicts.
+Unlike executors chosen by the deceased in a will, administrators did not volunteer for the role, and have no guidance on the deceased's wishes.
 This can strain relationships permanently, particularly as an administrator must prioritise their legal duties over family expectations.

 If you find yourself appointed as an administrator for an intestate estate, consider the following guidance: